floriatsui/buddy_allocator/README.md

 - the rest of the blocks will be created as allocations start
 - if there is no space (then we should extend the heap by the one big size again) --> this is currently not supported.

-- how to keep track of the free blocks:
+- how to keep track of the free blocks: using a circular and doubly linked list
-    - i was stoopid and forgot that we still need somewhere to put the forward and backward pointers. so we can just put these in the block themselves i think.
+    - store the pointers within the free blocks (they aren't being used anyways).
 First 8 bytes correspond to the forward pointer, the second 8 bytes correspond to the back pointer.
     - there will be a field in the struct that points to the start of the free list at a given a level.
 - how to keep track of whether a block is allocated or not?
     - using a bit within the allocation_map to determine this for both of the buddies (similar to the way it's handled in Linux)